linkml/prefixmaps/README.md

 A semantic prefix map will map a a prefix (e.g. `skos`) to a namespace (e.g `http://www.w3.org/2004/02/skos/core#`)

-This library is designed to satisfy the following requirements
+This repository and the corresponding library is designed to satisfy the following requirements:

+- generation of prefix maps in headers of RDF documents
+- use in tools that expand CURIEs and short-form identifiers to URIs that can be used as subjects of RDF triples
 - coverage of prefixes from multiple different domains
 - no single authoritative source of either prefixes or prefix-namespace mappings (clash-resilient)
 - preferred semantic namespace is prioritized over web URLs